Oumi102000/AirBnB_clone_v2/README.md

 # AirBnB clone - The console
-AirBnB-clone is a creation  of a full web application that simulate the well known __AirBnB__ application.
+AirBnB clone project is a creation of a full web application that simulate the well known __AirBnB__ application.

 ## Description
 This initial version of the AirBnB-clone app simply implements the back-end console that allows you to create, show, update and delete items.